Quasars/orange-spectroscopy/doc/widgets/labeling.md

 to adjust what is labeled as a peak even when plotting multiple spectra with overlapping peak positions.
 This process is limited by the clarity of data.
 As such, while it can preform on noisy datasets, it will yield clear results after data has been filtered.
+Added peaks can be remvoed by double right clicking.

 Parameters: